hoangsonww/The-MovieVerse-Database/MovieVerse-Databases/README.md

 You may need to customize these scripts to fit the specific needs of your application.
 Be sure to regularly back up your databases before making any changes to these scripts.

+## Contact

+As mentioned, you'll need to contact us if you would like to access our databases or other back-end features.
+Feel free to reach out to us at [info@movie-verse.com](info@movie-verse.com).
+We look forward to collaborating with you!

 ---